lrangell/ankura/docs/embedded-pkl.md

 ## Technical Details

-- Files are embedded at compile time from the `pkl-lib/` directory
+- Files are embedded at compile time from the `pkl/` directory
 - Materialized to platform-specific data directory for persistent access
-- A hash file (`.pkl-lib-hash`) tracks the embedded version to detect updates
+- A hash file (`.pkl-hash`) tracks the embedded version to detect updates
 - Module resolution works for both embedded files and user-provided modules in `~/.config/karabiner_pkl/lib/`

 ## LSP Support